Extended School Year (ESY)

 - If the student has "To Be Considered" selected on the IEP, a team meeting must be held to determine if the student does or does not qualify for ESY.
 The deadline to meet is April 15th.

-- All documentation is due to Sara Harmon by the end of April.
+- All documentation is due to the Student Services office by the end of April

 - ESY services are provided related to the specific area with data showing a student's mastery of the skill followed by regression and lengthy recoupment after a period of non-instruction.